Hey guys! I’m checking in tonight with a recipe for creamy vegan mashed cauliflower–a perfect, easy, and healthful vegan side dish.

 - Drain the cauliflower and place it into the bowl of a food processor fitted with the S blade.
 Pulse it a few times to break it down, then add all of the remaining ingredients except for the chives.
 Process the cauliflower till it's smooth, but the mash retains a little bit of body and texture.
 If you need to make it thinner or easier to blend, continue to add non-dairy milk as needed.

 - Fold the chives into the cauliflower.
 Serve.

 The mash is not only perfect for weeknight suppers (thanks to the speedy cooking time), but it’s also a great option for holiday gatherings and get-togethers.
 It’s definitely a crowd pleasing dish.

 Each year, Kathy interviews seven notable vegan or vegetarian women about their lives, their work, and their roads to plant-based lifestyles.
 I was a rapt reader of last year’s series, which included interviews with some of my culinary idols, including Sarma Melngailis, Chloe Jo Berman, and my girl Kristen of Kristen’s Raw.
 So it came as a shock—albeit it a welcome one!—that Kathy wanted me to be one of this year’s Veggie Power Girls.
 To be in the company of Susan from Fat Free Vegan, Chef Chloe Coscarelli, and my friend Ani Phyo is such an honor!

 In the interview, Kathy describes me as “anything but ‘quiet'” and as someone who “who speaks her mind without hesitation.”
-Kathy, dear, I think this is your very gentle way of saying that I’m loud and opinionated.
-And I love it 🙂
+I think this is Kathy’s way of saying that I’m loud and opinionated.
+And I love it.

 I’m the first featured Veggie Power Girl this year, and my interview is up today.
 In it, I answer such burning questions as: